docarray/docarray/docs/user_guide/representing/array.md

 assert docs.image == [ImageDoc(tensor=np.ones((3, 224, 224))), None]
 ```

-but for DocVec it is a bit different.
-Indeed, DocVec store the data for each filed as contiguous column.
+But for DocVec it is a bit different.
+Indeed, a DocVec stores the data for each filed as contiguous column.
-This means that DocVec can create a column in only two case: either all the data for a field is None or all the data is not None.
+This means that DocVec can create a column in only two cases: either all the data for a field is None or all the data is not None.

-For the first one the whole column will just be None.
-In the second The column will be a `DocList[ImageDoc]`
+For the first case the whole column will just be None.
+In the second case the column will be a `DocList[ImageDoc]`